psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 This is a notable improvement compared to the previous image, because in addition to recording the addition of the picture we also stored its source.
-What's more, datalad is aware of that source, and has all the information needed to remove and reobtain the file on demand... but that's another topic altogether.
+What's more, DataLad is aware of that source, and has all the information needed to remove and reobtain the file on demand... but that's another topic altogether.